linkerd/website/linkerd.io/content/2/tasks/gitops.md

 ```

 This will overwrite the existing `SealedSecret` resource in your local
-`gitops/resources/linkerd/trust-anchor.yaml`.
-We will push this change to the
+`gitops/resources/linkerd/trust-anchor.yaml` file.
+We will push this change to
-in-cluster Git server.
+the in-cluster Git server.

 Confirm that only the `spec.encryptedData` is changed: